 Because the objective is to use OSSEC to monitor just the server it’s being installed on (a local installation), the binary package to install is

 ossec-hids-local-2.8.1_1 or whatever the version of the local package is.
-The client binary will allow you to install an OSSEC agent, which reports to an OSSEC server, if the server binary is installed on a different Droplet.
+The client binary will allow you to install an OSSEC agent, which reports to an OSSEC server, if the server binary is installed on a different server.